mdigambia/wp-and-db/database-I/DB-I-Plan.md

 ## Week 2

 - Review the two problems given to the students
-- Business rules
+- Business Rules (BRs)
   - How to discover BRs
-- Naming covention
+- Naming conventions
 - Notations
 - Students implement the reviews and update the diagrams